I believe that healthcare is a universal right. Regardless of income or location, every North Carolinian is entitled to basic healthcare.

 From farming, to logging, to fishing, and more - millions of North Carolinians rely on our environment to make a living.

 That is why the General Assembly should work for long-term solutions to ensure that jobs which rely on our natural resources can be around for generations to come.
 For example, logging and timber techniques that promote reforestation should be a priority.
 This will prevent the further destruction of our forests and wetlands, ensuring their existence for the future.
 The North Carolina General Assembly should also emphasize the control of surface water run-off; this will prevent the worsening of water quality as well as help block increased erosion.
-Furthermore, Julie believes that tax incentives, as well as other benefits, can be used to promote the responsible disposal of waste and other byproducts from North Carolina businesses.
+Furthermore, I believe that tax incentives, as well as other benefits, can be used to promote the responsible disposal of waste and other byproducts from North Carolina businesses.

 From the barrier islands to the Blue Ridge Mountains, North Carolina’s environment is one of the most diverse in the world.
 I believe that climate change is real and that we must take serious steps to counter its effects.

 Blocking further pollutants from entering into the ecosystem is step one.
 That’s why I believe that North Carolina must block fracking, prevent offshore drilling, and do everything we can to stop toxic and hazardous waste from seeping into our soil, water, and air.
+I have supported legislation that will hold polluters financially accountable for clean-up costs and bipartisan initiatives to support greenways across our state.

 Corporations should pay to clean up their own mess, not the tax payers.
 The current General Assembly has given sweetheart deals to massive corporations that pollute our water, while sticking North Carolina families with the bill.
 That’s wrong and I will work to fix it.

 Our state government needs to restore the respect of our teachers and administrators, respect that has been damaged under the current leadership in our General Assembly.
 We need to increase teacher pay, restore pay scales that reward teachers for advanced degrees and experience and end pay incentives based on test scores.
 We also need to support ALL students through increased per pupil spending and investment in their school buildings.
 We need to provide students the resources to support their social-emotional learning through increased funding for school counselors, social workers and nurses.
+Lastly, it is long past time for legislators in Raleigh to fully fund the Leandro decision, which in 1994 affirmed North Carolina’s constitutional responsibility to provide students with a sound and basic education and that the state was not meeting said responsibility.
+I am proud to have filed legislation to fully fund Leandro.

 As the mother of magnet school children, I understand the decisions parents make every year when it to comes to deciding where their child goes to school.
-But I also believe that all publically funded schools should be on a level playing field.
+But I also believe that all publicly funded schools should be on a level playing field.
 For years, the current majority in the General Assembly has allowed our tax dollars to flow to unaccountable charter schools and voucher programs.
 That’s not right.
 If a school wants to receive public funding, then they need to be completely transparent and provide the same resources that every North Carolina public school provides - like transportation, lunch programs, and additional resources for students.

 North Carolina has some of the best institutions of higher education in the world.
 We need to ensure that they remain fully funded and have the resources they need to continue to grow.
 But, a four-year degree isn’t for everyone; and in many cases, those that learn a trade, have a higher earning potential than those with a bachelor’s degree.
 That’s why we need to invest in our local community colleges and trade schools.
 In 2017, Governor Cooper proposed a plan to fully fund a community college education for those that meet attainable academic benchmarks.
 The best part is this plan is fully funded without raising any taxes.